Rouse Hill

 Rouse Hill has very high levels of nearby infrastructure activity, ranking in the top 10% nationally

-Infrastructure changes significantly influence an area's performance.
-AreaSearch has identified 49 projects potentially impacting this area.
-Notable projects include Rouse Hill Hospital, Tallawong Village, Rouse Hill Town Centre Expansion, and Tallawong Station Precinct Development.
-The following list details those likely to be most relevant.
+Changes to local infrastructure significantly impact an area's performance.
+AreaSearch has identified 49 projects likely to affect the region.
+Notable ones include Rouse Hill Hospital, Tallawong Village, Rouse Hill Town Centre Expansion, and Tallawong Station Precinct Development.
+The following list details those expected to be most relevant.

 Professional plan users can use the search below to filter and access additional projects.